SPECIAL CANICULE: where to find freshness in Paris?

 It's the heat wave!
-Whether you're a Parisian or just passing through for a few days to visit and enjoy Paris, you don't want to stay cooped up (in a hotel or elsewhere) and we understand you!
-One objective: find a little freshness, air-conditioned places, green spaces….
-Here are a few ideas for outings and activities in Paris and the surrounding area with children when the thermometer displays record temperatures.
+Whether you are Parisians or just passing through for a few days to visit and enjoy Paris, you do not want to stay locked up (in a hotel or elsewhere) and we understand you!
+One objective: find a little freshness, air-conditioned places, green spaces....
+Here are a few ideas for outings and activities in and around Paris with children when the thermometer displays record temperatures.

 - the square Louis-XIII (4th)